-If you are working your way up the corporate ladder, or you own your own business– developing a personal brand and a wardrobe that clearly conveys it will increase your workplace success.
+If you’re working your way up the corporate ladder or you own your own business, dressing according to your brand will increase your workplace success.

-Through my work with professional image consulting clients, I’ve simplified the process for developing your personal brand and ensuring it is saying exactly what you want it to.
+Through my work with my professional image consulting clients, I’ve simplified the process for developing and dressing according to your personal brand to ensure you’re saying exactly what you want to with your wardrobe.

 Although we like to pretend as a society that we never make quick judgments about others, it’s just not true.